-A. There are no data on the clinical safety and efficacy of multiple doses of abiraterone acetate administered to patients with moderate or severe hepatic impairment (Child-Pugh Class B or C).
+No dose adjustment is necessary for patients with pre-existing mild hepatic impairment, Child-Pugh Class A. There are no data on the clinical safety and efficacy of multiple doses of abiraterone acetate when administered to patients with moderate or severe hepatic impairment (Child-Pugh Class B or C).
 No dose adjustment can be predicted.
-Abiraterone should be used with caution in patients with moderate hepatic impairment, only if the benefit clearly outweighs the possible risk (see Warnings and Precautions Hepatotoxicity and Hepatic impairment and Pharmacokinetic Properties - Special populations).
-Abiraterone should not be used in patients with severe hepatic impairment (see Warnings and Precautions -Hepatotoxicity and Hepatic impairment and Pharmacokinetic Properties - Special populations) For patients who develop hepatotoxicity during treatment (alanine aminotransferase (ALT) increases or aspartate aminotransferase (AST) increases above 5 times the upper limit of normal, treatment should be withheld immediately until liver function tests normalize (see Warnings and Precautions - Hepatotoxicity and Hepatic impairment).
-Re-treatment following return of liver function tests to the patient's baseline may be given at a reduced dose of 500 mg (one 500 mg tablet or two 250 mg tablets) once daily.
+ABIRATERONE-AFT TABLET 250 mg should be used with caution in patients with moderate hepatic impairment, only if the benefit clearly outweighs the possible risk (see Warnings and Precautions).
+ABIRATERONE-AFT TABLET 250 mg should not be used in patients with severe hepatic impairment (see Warnings and Precautions - Hepatotoxicity and hepatic impairment and Pharmacokinetic properties - Special populations).

+For patients who develop hepatotoxicity during treatment (alanine aminotransferase (ALT) increases or aspartate aminotransferase (AST) increases above 5 times the upper limit of normal, treatment should be withheld immediately until liver function tests normalize (see Warnings and Precautions - Hepatotoxicity and hepatic impairment).
+Re-treatment following return of liver function tests to the patient's baseline may be given at a reduced dose of 500 mg (two 250 mg tablets) once daily.
 For patients being re-treated, serum transaminases should be monitored at a minimum of every two weeks for three months and monthly thereafter.
 If hepatotoxicity recurs at the reduced dose of 500 mg daily, treatment should be discontinued.
-Reduced doses should not be taken with food (see Dosage and Administration - Dosage). .
-If patients develop severe hepatotoxicity (ALT or AST 20 times the upper limit of normal) anytime while on therapy, treatment should be discontinued and patients should not be re-treated with Abiraterone.
+Reduced doses should not be taken with food (see Dosage and Administration - Dosage).

+If patients develop severe hepatotoxicity (ALT or AST 20 times the upper limit of normal) anytime while on therapy, treatment should be discontinued and patients should not be re-treated with ABIRATERONE-AFT TABLET 250 mg.

-abiraterone by approximately four-fold following single oral doses of abiraterone acetate 1,000 mg (see Pharmacokinetic Properties) Renal impairment
+Moderate hepatic impairment (Child-Pugh Class B) has been shown to increase the systemic exposure to abiraterone by approximately four-fold following single oral doses of abiraterone acetate 1,000 mg (see Pharmacokinetic properties).

+Renal impairment

-No dosage adjustment is necessary for patients with renal impairment (see Pharmacokinetic Properties - Special populations).
+No dosage adjustment is necessary for patients with renal impairment (see Pharmacokinetic properties - Special populations).
 However, there is no clinical experience in patients with prostate cancer and severe renal impairment.
 Caution is advised in these patients (see Warnings and Precautions).